bramwelt/website/source/deployment-strategies.rst

 Breaks Down:

-New release?
-Okay 'git checkout --force'.
-Huh, that thing that we git rm'ed is still around?
-Alright 'git clean -xdf'.
-Wait that just wiped out our local config, crap gotta run the deploy script again.
-Deploy.
-Wait, that's not the right version.
-What do you mean we _just_ released a new one?!
-GAAHH

 .. note:: The fact that your configuration is in the same directory as
     your code is a problem, but one I will discuss later.